-Which lead to the following book cover:
+Which lead to the book cover pictured below.

 (via Sara Wood)